Leading Bus Accident Lawyer in California

-If you’ve been injured in a car vs. bus accident, an experienced Krasney Law Bus Accident Lawyer can help you navigate the complicated laws of California.
+If you’ve been injured in a car vs. bus accident, an experienced San Bernardino bus accident Lawyer can help you navigate the complicated laws of California.
 We can help you recover the maximum amount in damages to get you as much as possible and to get justice in the face of negligent or careless drivers and their insurance companies.
 Contact us to speak with a San Bernardino bus accident lawyer today at Krasney Law!

 Unfortunately, in part because of the negligence of some bus drivers, California roads can be dangerous.
 Bus drivers are better drivers than many other drivers, but even they can be negligent.
 Because of their huge size, buses can be dangerous to a driver and passengers in a car.
 Driving is perilous enough as it is considering all of the distractions such as cell phones, radios and children yelling in the back seat that many drivers have to contend with.

 Buses are extremely dangerous for motorcycles, too.
 But even a car is no match for a cumbersome bus because they weigh several tons and take a long distance to brake to a stop..